kubedb/docs/docs/guides/mysql/upgrading/standalone.md

 kubedb/my:5.7.29
 ```

-We are ready to upgrade the above `MySQL` standalone.
+We are ready to apply upgrading on this `MySQL` standalone.

 #### Upgrade